ShawnDong98/ShawnDong98.github.io/_posts/2023-12-09-【Research & Writing】期刊选择.md

 ## IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing

-## TEEE Journal of Selected Topics in Signal Processing
+## IEEE Journal of Selected Topics in Signal Processing

 ## IEEE Transactions on Circuits and Systems for Video Technology

 # Reference